Vivify-Ideas/vue-simple-markdown/README.md

 #### Unordered list

 Start list with characters `*`, `+` or `-`
-Number of spaces before that characte => nesting level
+Number of spaces before that character => nesting level

 ```
 * First nesting level